-I feel the work that OIED does is necessary for NC State because it brings current events and issues to the forefront of campus and gives students who would otherwise think their voice is unheard a platform to express themselves.
+I feel the work that OIED does is necessary for NC State because it brings current events and issues to the forefront of campus and gives students who would otherwise think their voice is unheard of a platform to express themselves.

 Associate Director of Diversity Programs Garry Morgan adds, “During her time working with OIED, Caneatra has worked on a promotional video for the building future faculty program.
 This video was utilized for the 2016 promotional campaign.
 It was wonderful to see her utilize her marketing expertise during her work-study.
 On this project, Caneatra had full creative control.
-She managed the project and collaborated with all the necessary partners deliver a top-notch promotional piece.”
+She managed the project and collaborated with all the necessary partners to deliver a top-notch promotional piece.”